 South Australian node

-The South Australian node of the PLN is hosted at the South Australian Health and Medical Research Institute (SAHMRI) and comprises two groups, supported by the University of Adelaide, the University of South Australia and Flinders University.
+The South Australian node of the PLN is hosted at the the South Australian Health and Medical Research Institute (SAHMRI), supported by the University of Adelaide, the University of South Australia and Flinders University, and the South Australian immunoGENomics Cancer Institute (SAiGENCI), where recruitment of an EMBL Australia Group Leader in Cancer Research is underway.

 New South Wales node